Criticism of outer religion

 In the last century, new Christian movements arose and parallel several indian religious movements with millions of people.

-The christian movements are mostly meetings of people, who flee into religion as a safe place in a too modern and intolerant world.
+The christian movements are mostly meetings of people, who flee into religion and into religious groups as a safe place in a too modern and intolerant world.
 Partially, they are only a moral sedative for the uneducated classes and for retired pensioners, who escape to a mighty god as a psychic shield behind religious groupings.
+God has often only an alibi function.

 The personal emphasis of an external specific religion has the temporary advantage of creating or restoring an apparent cultural identity, but at the same time the disadvantage of strengthening separatism and obscuring the view of the essentials behind all religions, which is mostly denied there.